-For systems (\ref{eq:A^ksystem}) with symmetric asymptotic limits, we will utilize Way's method, calculating the geometric phase of the solution $Z(\lambda,\tau)$ that corresponds to the eigenvalue of most positive real part, but instead apply it to the determinant bundle $\Lambda^k(E)$.
-These modifications are presented in the following lemma. \begin{lemma} Let the $A^{(k)}$ and $B^{(k)}$ systems be defined as in equations (\ref{eq:A^ksystem}) and (\ref{eq:B^ksystem}) above, and suppose $A^{(k)}_\infty(\lambda)$ has exactly $k$ unstable eigenvalues and $n-k$ stable eigenvalues for all $\lambda \in \Omega$.
-Let $X^\pm(\lambda)$ be non-degenerate reference paths for $A^{(k)}_{\pm\infty}(\lambda)$ and suppose $Z(\lambda,\tau)$ is in the center-unstable manifold of $X^-(\lambda)$ with respect to the $B^{(k)}$ system.
-Then the geometric phase of $\hat{Z}(\lambda,+1)$ equals the multiplicity of then eigenvalues enclosed by the contour $K$. \end{lemma} \begin{proof} As in the two dimensional case, $Z$ forms a $\mathbb{C}$ analytic section of the determinant bundle for $\tau \in [-1,+1]$: Section 4 of Alexander, Gardner, Jones \cite{AGJ1990} shows that this solution is analytic on $[-1,+1)$ and Section 6 shows that the limit as $\xi\rightarrow +\infty$ is non-zero and continuous.
-The proof of locally uniform convergence in proposition \ref{prop:symmetric} holds here as well, so that the extension of $Z$ to $Z(\lambda,+1)$ is $\mathbb{C}$ analytic.
+For systems (\ref{eq:A^ksystem}) with symmetric asymptotic limits, we may utilize the method of geometric phase, calculating the geometric phase of the solution $Z(\lambda,\tau)$ corresponding to the eigenvalue of most positive real part, where $Z(\lambda,\tau)$ describes the determinant bundle.
+These modifications are presented in the following theorem. \begin{theorem}[\textbf{The method of geometric phase---case II}] Let the $A^{(k)}$ and $B^{(k)}$ systems be defined as in equations (\ref{eq:A^ksystem}) and (\ref{eq:B^ksystem}) above.
+Let $X^\pm(\lambda)$ be reference paths for $A^{(k)}_{\pm\infty}(\lambda)$ and suppose $Z\big(\lambda,\tau(\xi)\big)$ is in the center-unstable manifold of $X^-(\lambda)$ with respect to $B^{(k)}$.
+Then the asymptotic relative phase of $Z\big(\lambda, \tau(\xi)\big)$,

+equals the total multiplicity of the eigenvalues enclosed by the contour $K$ if $X^\pm(\lambda)$ are non-degenerate. \end{theorem} \begin{proof} As in the two dimensional case, $Z$ forms a $\mathbb{C}$ analytic section of the line bundle over $M$ for $\tau \in[-1,1]$. \S 4 of Alexander, Gardner \& Jones \cite{AGJ1990} shows that this solution is analytic on $[-1,+1)$ and \S 6 shows that the limit as $\xi\rightarrow +\infty$ is non-zero and continuous.
+The proof of locally uniform convergence in Proposition \ref{prop:symmetric} holds here as well, so that the extension of $Z$ to $Z(\lambda,+1)$ is $\mathbb{C}$ analytic.